 Step 1: You input your query, and an agent rewrites it, correcting errors if any (you would have experienced this in ChatGPT, for instance)

-Step 4: Now, a final agent checks if the answer is relevant to the query and context.
+Step 4: Now, a final agent checks if the generated response is relevant to the query and context.
 If yes, it returns the response.
 And if not, the process continues.
 This process makes the RAG more robust since, at every step, the agents ensure that individual outcomes are aligned with the final goal.

 Here’s a graphical representation of how it works:

-1. Autonomy
+- Autonomy

 These systems execute complex tasks across large and diverse datasets, dynamically adapting their workflows in real time to optimize performance using structured data, data sources, and external data sources.